cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Warning
-    Please make sure the existence of the entries inside the ConfigMaps or Secrets specified in `postInitApplicationSQLRefs`, otherwise the bootstrap will fail.
+    Please make sure the existence of the entries inside the ConfigMaps or Secrets specified in `postInitSQLRefs`, `postInitTemplateSQLRefs`,
+    and `postInitApplicationSQLRefs`, otherwise the bootstrap will
+    fail.
 Errors in any of those SQL files will prevent the bootstrap phase to complete successfully.